MoralisWeb3/MoralisDocumentation/moralis-dapp/web3/web3.md

 {% endhint %}

 {% hint style="info" %}
-You can recieve this information without an active web3 provider using our Web3API: [Moralis.Web3API.token.getAllowance()](https://docs.moralis.io/moralis-dapp/web3-sdk/token#gettokenallowance)
+You can receive this information without an active web3 provider using our Web3API: [Moralis.Web3API.token.getAllowance()](https://docs.moralis.io/moralis-dapp/web3-sdk/token#gettokenallowance)
 {% endhint %}

 ### Example of calling a write contract method